zputty/mac_changer/README.md

 # mac_changer
-A simple program that changes your MAC address
+A simple python script that changes your MAC address

 --help for help